Existing ContentCal user using iOS? Download the app

 Amplify your Instagram marketing with reminders

 Schedule posts to Instagram using the web version of ContentCal.
-These posts will then be logged in your calendar, and will trigger a push notification on your iOS device when the post is due to be published.
+These posts will then be logged in your social content calendar, and will trigger a push notification on your iOS device when the post is due to be published.

 Save posts to other apps in your content management workflow

 The ContentCal app also integrates with other apps in your content management workflow such as Slack, Gmail, Notes or Facebook Messenger.
 Set permissions within the app to allow ContentCal access, then share posts direct to these apps from within the ContentCal app.